 • Escalation management

 Strategy: Automate the 80%, deploy your best staff for the 20%.
+See our workflow automation examples for more ideas on what can be automated.

 7 Automations That Improve Your Service